RAP for Statistics

 Importing data to SQL Server

-There’s lots of guidance online of how to import flat files from shared areas into Microsoft SQL server on the internet, including this guide.
+There’s lots of guidance online of how to import flat files from shared areas into Microsoft SQL Server on the internet, including this guide.

 Remember that it is important to import them with consistent, thought-through naming conventions.
 You will thank yourself later.